-In accordance with Government Auditing Standards, we have also issued a report dated January 24, 2014 on our consideration of the Local Government Health Insurance Reserve Fund of the State of Illinois, Department of Central Management Services' internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated January 13, 2015 on our consideration of the Local Government Health Insurance Reserve Fund of the State of Illinois, Department of Central Management Services' internal control over financial reporting of the Local Government Health Insurance Reserve Fund and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the State of Illinois, Department of Central Management Services' internal control over financial reporting and compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the State of Illinois, Department of Central Management Services' internal control over financial reporting of the Local Government Health Insurance Reserve Fund and its compliance.

-Springfield, Illinois
+Springfield, Illinois January 13, 2015